-Legal Environment Assessments, or Legal Audits, are another tool for identifying legal, regulatory and human rights barriers and how they affect health, including for vulnerable and key populations at country-level, and providing a gateway to advocacy and action for enabling legal and policy environments.
+Legal Environment Assessments, or Legal Audits, are another tool for identifying legal, regulatory and human rights barriers and how they affect health, including for vulnerable and key populations at country level; they can also provide a gateway to advocacy and action for enabling law, rights and policy environments.

-UNDP supports countries to undertake participatory, country-led LEAs to identify and document a country’s laws, regulations and policies relating to HIV, TB and related health issues, and relating to vulnerable and key populations.
-These LEAs also examine access to justice and law enforcement issues, to determine how laws, regulations and policies are enforced and whether populations, including vulnerable and key populations are able to access remedies for rights violations.
+UNDP supports countries to undertake participatory, country-led LEAs to identify and document a country’s laws, regulations and policies relating to HIV, TB and malaria and related health issues, affecting vulnerable and key populations.
+These LEAs also examine access to justice and law enforcement issues, to determine how laws, regulations and policies are enforced and whether populations, including vulnerable and key populations, are able to access remedies for rights violations.

-In this way, LEAs provide information on how the legal and policy framework protects and promotes effective and inclusive governance for health and / or how it creates barriers to access to health services.
+In this way, LEAs provide information on how the law, rights and policy framework protects and promotes effective and inclusive governance for health and / or how it creates barriers to access to health services.

-- Criminal laws that impact on vulnerable and key populations, and
+- criminal laws that impact on vulnerable and key populations

 LEAs collect information in various ways.
 They examine a country’s laws, policies and regulations that affect diseases such as HIV and TB.
-This requires looking not only at health laws, but also laws that affect vulnerable and key populations and that protect and promote or alternatively that adversely impact on health and wellbeing.
+This requires looking not only at health laws, but also laws that affect vulnerable and key populations and that protect and promote or alternatively harm health and well-being.
 LEAs also involve discussions with key stakeholders from all sectors of government, civil society and development partners.

 The process can contribute to increasing awareness and understanding of human rights and health.
-When carried out in a consultative, participatory and transparent manner, they build consensus among national stakeholders on actions needed to strengthen legal and policy environments and to initiate dialogue amongst various stakeholders on sensitive issues.
+When carried out in a consultative, participatory and transparent manner, LEAs build consensus among national stakeholders on actions needed to strengthen law, rights and policy environments and to initiate dialogue amongst various stakeholders on sensitive issues.

-In some countries, an LEA may already have been completed, may be ongoing or may have been identified as an important activity - e.g. in the national strategic plan, Global Fund proposal.
+In some countries, an LEA may already have been completed, may be ongoing or may have been identified as an important activity—e.g. in the national strategic plan or a Global Fund proposal.
 In this case, the outcome of the LEA can help to direct actions to review and reform laws, protect and promote human rights and gender equality and address the needs of vulnerable and key populations.
 Where an LEA has not been undertaken, it may be useful to include it as an activity in a national plan, programme and/or funding request.

 Informed by these baseline assessments, country stakeholders, with the support of Global Fund staff, will develop five-year national plans to scale up programmes to reduce human rights barriers (including removing policy and legal impediments).

-The LEA and baseline assessment together can complement efforts to identify legal, policy, human rights and gender-related barriers to HIV, TB and malaria services, and recommended responses to create enabling legal and policy environments that address human rights challenges for health.
+The LEA and baseline assessment together can complement efforts to identify legal, policy, human rights and gender-related barriers to HIV, TB and malaria services, and recommended responses to create enabling law, rights and policy environments that address human rights challenges for health.

-- Assigning responsibility for overseeing the LEA to the existing task force on HIV law and human rights, and
+- assigning responsibility for overseeing the LEA to the existing task force on HIV law and human rights

-- Holding a National Dialogue under the chairmanship of the Minister of Justice, with the participation of all key stakeholders including government ministries, parliamentarians, people living with HIV, key populations, members of the judiciary and law enforcement officials, and
+- holding a National Dialogue under the chairmanship of the Minister of Justice, with the participation of all key stakeholders including government ministries, parliamentarians, people living with HIV, key populations, members of the judiciary and law enforcement officials